-17.3 IMPLEMENTATION OF THE ABOVE WAGE SCALE IN YEAR ONE
+17.3 IMPLEMENTATION OF THE ABOVE WAGE SCALE

-A. When the new pay scale above is implemented, employees will receive a one-time lump sum bonus equal to 3% of the employee's base yearly wage on the new scale (and new step), to be paid within 30 calendar days.
-Exception: Employees placed at or above Step 13, when the initial placement calculation is done below, will receive a one-time lump sum bonus equal to 5% of the employee's

-- B. When the new pay scale above is implemented, employees will be placed at the closest pay step to their June 30, 2025 wage that represents an increase in wage, on the new wage grade.
+- A. When the new pay scale above is implemented, employees will receive a one-time lump sum bonus equal to 3% of the employee's base yearly wage on the new scale (and new step), to be paid within 30 calendar days.
+Exception: Employees placed at or above Step 13, when the initial placement calculation is done below, will receive a one-time lump sum bonus equal to 5% of the employee's base yearly wage on the new scale (and new step), if any). - B. When the new pay scale above is implemented, employees will be placed at the closest pay step to their June 30, 2025 wage that represents an increase in wage, on the new wage grade.
 Employees will then immediately advance to the next pay step if eligible under (C) below, or if placed at Step 13 receive the 2% merit wage adjustment. - C. If the June 30, 2025 wage is beyond Step 13 on the new pay scale above, the employee will keep their current wage.
 Employees will then immediately receive a 2% merit wage adjustment if eligible under the following language:

-17.4 ADVANCEMENT OF PAY STEPS AND MERIT WAGE ADJUSTMENTS

-On the employee's eligibility date under (C) and (D) below, all eligible employees earning a favorable performance evaluation will receive three percent (3%) step merit increase throughout the duration of this agreement.
+17.4 ADVANCEMENT OF PAY STEPS AND MERIT WAGE ADJUSTMENTS: On the employee's eligibility date under (C) and (D) below, all eligible employees earning a favorable performance evaluation will receive three percent (3%) step merit increase throughout the duration of this agreement.
 Employees that exceed step thirteen (13) of the wage matrix will receive a (2%) merit wage adjustment, but will not receive the Cost of Living Adjustment as they are no longer on the salary scale.

-- A. Any new employee hired with verifiable job experience in the field for which they have been hired as determined by the Director of Parks, Culture and Recreation may be offered a position at no more than Step 6 within the job classification. - B. An employee who accepts a promotion in a classification one pay grade higher in the bargaining unit permanently shall remain at the current step but acquire the grade that applies to the new position.
-If the employee is off step at the time they get promoted they shall receive a 3% pay increase, or Step 13 on the new grade, whichever is higher. - C. During the first year of employment, an employee may be advanced to the next step on July 1 following the date of hire only if their date of hire is before April 1st.
-For employees hired between April 1 and June 30, eligibility for a merit increase shall be October 1st of that year, and then July 1 thereafter. - D. Successive step movements shall occur on July 1 of each year provided the employee has achieved a satisfactory evaluation during the preceding year. - E. Temporary employees working for the City will remain at the same wage rate in which they were hired for the duration of their current temporary service.
+- A. Any new employee hired with verifiable job experience in the field for which they have been hired as determined by the Director of Public Works and/or Utilities may be offered a position at no more than Step 6 within the job classification. - B. An employee who accepts a promotion in a classification one pay grade higher within the bargaining unit permanently shall remain at the current step but acquire the new rate for which they have entered into the new position.
+If the employee is off step at the time they get promoted they shall receive a 3% pay increase, or step 13 on the new grade, whichever is higher. - C. During the first year of employment, an employee may be advanced to the next step on July 1st following the date of hire only if their date of hire is before April 1st.
+For employees hired between April 1 and June 30, eligibility for a merit increase shall be October 1st of that year, and then July 1st thereafter. - D. Successive step movements shall occur on July 1st of each year provided the employee has achieved a satisfactory evaluation during the preceding year. - E. Temporary employees working for the City will remain at the same wage rate in which they were hired for the duration of their current temporary service.

-17.5 EDUCATION INCENTIVE: The following education incentive pays shall apply to members of this bargaining unit who were first hired into any City government bargaining unit before July 1, 2025.
+17.5 EDUCATION INCENTIVE: The following education incentive pays shall apply to members of this bargaining unit who were first hired into any City government bargaining unit before July 1, 2025:

-\$200 / Month \$300 / Month \$400 / Month Associate's degree Bachelor's Degree Master's Degree issues.
-All employees shall be provided with a safe and healthy workplace, free of hazards likely to cause serious injury or death adhering to the standards of Occupational Safety and Health Act (OSHA).
+\$200 / Month \$300 / Month \$400 / Month Associate's Degree Bachelor's Degree Master's Degree